-In the illustration in which he described himself as “the true vine,” the Lord Jesus Christ gives some important warnings to his disciples, which we must not fail to take seriously (John 15:1-8).
+In the illustration in which the Lord Jesus Christ described himself as “the true vine,” he gives some important warnings to his disciples, which we must not fail to take seriously (John 15.1-8).

 The Lord likens his disciples to “branches” who must “abide” in him, the true vine.
-This abiding is the only way we can draw whatever we need from him in order to “bear fruit” (as we have seen1, fruit-bearing is an often used metaphor for a Christ-honouring and God-pleasing life of faithfulness and good works).
+This abiding is the only way we can draw whatever we need from him in order to “bear fruit” (fruit-bearing is an often used metaphor for a Christ-honouring and God-pleasing life of faithfulness and good works).
 We cannot bear such fruit in our own strength (v.4).

-A true Christian, evidently, is someone who continues to abide in Christ, the true vine—and in whom Christ himself abides (v.5).
-A false Christian is distinguished as one who does not abide in Christ, and who doesn’t have Christ within him (compare also Romans 8:9).
+A true Christian, evidently, is someone who continues to abide in Christ, the true vine—and someone in whom Christ himself abides (v.5).
+A false Christian is distinguished as one who does not abide in Christ, and who doesn’t have Christ within him (compare also Romans 8.9).

-He appears to be abiding in Christ for a while—but is he really joined to him in the covenant of grace?
+- He appears to be abiding in Christ for a while—but is he really joined to Christ in the covenant of grace?

-He adheres to the church for a while—but is he a true member of the church?
-(To put it another way: is he actually a member of the “invisible Church”?)2
+- He adheres to the church for a while—but is he a true member of the church?
+(To put it another way: is he actually a member of the “invisible Church”?)1

 Calvinists answer “no” to all these questions, whereas those who deny God’s preservation of his saints answer “yes.”

-In order to prove that Christ’s vine illustration teaches that true Christians can lose their salvation, deniers of eternal security must prove that Christ is here only talking about true, born-again Christian “disciples indeed”, and that he does not include in this illustration those people who merely attend church for a while or who study Christ’s teaching (i.e. are his disciples) for a while, but who never become true Christians.
+In order to prove that Christ’s vine illustration teaches that true Christians can lose their salvation, deniers of God’s preservation of the saints must prove that Christ is here only talking about true, born-again Christian “disciples indeed,” and that he does not include in this illustration those people who merely attend church for a while or who study Christ’s teaching (i.e. are his disciples) for a while, but who never become true Christians.

 How deep do the teachings of Christ go in your soul, reader?
 Do you abide in Christ and are you yet bearing spiritual fruit?
 Are you concerned about these things?